iterative/dvc.org/static/docs/get-started/example-pipeline.md

 This is the file that should be committed into a version control system instead of the data file itself.

-Actual data file `Posts.xml.zip` is linked from the `.dvc/cache/ce/68b98d82545628782c66192c96f2d2` path, and added to `.gitignore`.
+The data file `Posts.xml.zip` is linked (or copied) from `.dvc/cache/ce/68b98d82545628782c66192c96f2d2`, and added to `.gitignore`.
 Even if you remove it in the workspace, or `git checkout` a different commit, the data is not lost if a corresponding DVC-file is committed.
 It's enough to run `dvc checkout` or `dvc pull` to restore data files.

 </details>